raspberrypilearning/hamster-party-cam/worksheet.md

 #Hamster Party Cam

-##Introduction

-*"Hamsters are nocturnal, which means that they sleep in the day time and come out at night.
-This means that when you are sleeping, your hamsters are up and about and when you are up and about, your hamsters are sleeping!" - Violet*
+> Hamsters are nocturnal, which means that they sleep in the day time and come out at night.
+This means that when you are sleeping, your hamsters are up and about and when you are up and about, your hamsters are sleeping!
+>
+> ~ Violet

 We need to find some way of being able to see what the hamsters are up to during the night.
 I suspect they are partying.